Travel.State.Gov > International Travel > Country Information > Tanzania International Travel Information

 Carjackings: To avoid carjackings:

-Dar es Salaam: Be very careful in the Coco Beach area of Touré Drive on Msasani Peninsula, the scenic beachfront road leading from the Sea Cliff Hotel into town.
-The U.S. Embassy receives regular reports of muggings, pick-pockets, and thefts from cars.
+Dar es Salaam: Be very careful in the Coco Beach area of Touré Drive, the scenic beachfront road leading from the Sea Cliff Hotel into town, on Msasani Peninsula.
 This road is a concern any time of day or night, whether you are on foot or in a vehicle.
+There are regular reports of muggings, pick-pockets, and thefts from cars.

 Walking or jogging on the streets at any time can be hazardous because motorists can be careless, pathways abruptly end, and there are frequently no shoulders.

-Zanzibar: Beware of pickpockets, assaults, and bag snatching in Zanzibar.
+Zanzibar: Beware of pickpocketing, assaults, and bag snatching in Zanzibar.
 Wear modest dress and keep a low profile, especially on Friday afternoons, the traditional time to attend mosque.

 Tanga: Criminals use the Amboni Caves north of Tanga City to hide from authorities.
-Police and military perform raid operations to apprehend criminal suspects in the cave system.
-Additionally, armed robberies in the shopping establishments of the Mzizima Ward of Tanga Rural District have increased.
+Police and military raid the cave system to apprehend criminals.
+Additionally, armed robberies in the shopping establishments of the Mzizima Ward of Tanga Rural District are common.

 Mwanza: Violence and attacks by armed groups in and around the city of Mwanza have increased.
 You should remain alert and avoid large gatherings when travelling to Mwanza.